 Nursing students participate in clinical experiences at diverse health care settings in the Chippewa Valley and at sites throughout Wisconsin and Minnesota.
-Many learn and work in health care facilities nationally or abroad in such places as South Dakota, Texas, El Salvador and Costa Rica.
+Many learn and work in health care facilities nationally or abroad in such places as South Dakota, Mexico, and Harlaxton, England.

 In the pre-nursing curriculum (one academic year), students complete at least 30 semester credits with courses in general chemistry, biochemistry, and anatomy and physiology.

 At UW-Eau Claire you can obtain a graduate degree in nursing and receive advanced role preparation as a clinical nurse specialist, nurse practitioner, nurse administrator or nurse educator.

 - Registered Nurse, University of Washington, Seattle, WA

 - Nurse Anesthetist, Eau Claire Anesthesiologists, Eau Claire, WI